janosgyerik/manyquiz/README.md

     progress indicator saying something like "3 processes running...".
     Click on it to see details.
 You will have to wait for this to complete.

+    When the import is finished, a warning may pop-up in the top-right corner about *Unregistered Git root detected...*.
+Click on it to jump to the settings to fix it.
+There, you'll see a box with red background, at the right side a **Add root** link.
+Click on it and click OK.

 7. Connect an Android device via USB
    (See **Troubleshooting USB connections** below for help)

-8. Review the run configurations
+8. Edit the run configurations

         1. Go to **Run | Edit Configurations...**
-           There should be 4 run configurations already: programming-lite, ...
+           There should be 4 run configurations already: programming-lite, programming-full, computers-lite, computers-full

-        2. Edit each configuration, and change **Target Device** to *USB device*
+        2. Edit each configuration, change **Target Device** to *USB device*
            Note: the emulator is useless anyway.
 Usually it's so slow it's prohibiting to development.